myRoute

 tastes.
 Have you ever lingered

-adjacent to diesel all gunked up
+adjacent to diesel

-when it's wet from a summer rain?
+wet from a summer rain?

-Let the burn seep into the nostrils.
+Let the burn seep into the nostrils—

-I, too, would don the collar, grey
+I, too, don the collar, grey

 weaving through the same city streets—